-Stainless steel appliances have been one of the most popular kitchen design trends of the last decade and for good reason.
+Stainless steel appliances have been one of the most popular kitchen design trends of the last decade, and it’s easy to understand why.
 Stainless steel gives kitchens a modern, sophisticated look and goes well with almost any tone of wood, dark or light.

 We recently upgraded from the appliances that we inherited from the previous owners of our house to a beautiful set that you can see in the photo at the top of this article.

-They are shiny, beautiful and, more importantly, have some awesome features that I had no idea I was missing out on.
+They are shiny, beautiful, and, more importantly, have some excellent features that I had no idea I was missing.
 One thing I didn’t realize was how often I would be wiping them down to clear off fingerprints, smudges, and other stains from food/water.

-Prior to doing any research, I’d rinse a paper towel in hot water and scrub wherever there was a smudge or stain.
+Before doing any research, I’d rinse a paper towel in hot water and scrub wherever there was a smudge or stain.
 This method worked so-so but left behind ugly water streaks that looked worse than the mess I was cleaning in the first place.
-I knew there had to be a better way and that’s when I began researching, talking to friends and family, and experimenting with the different methods I learned.
+I knew there had to be a better way, and that’s when I began researching, talking to friends and family, and experimenting with the different methods I learned.

-After several weeks of trial and error, the method I am about to describe is the most effective way to clean stainless steel appliances without streaking.
+After several weeks of trial and error, I came up with this method, which is the most effective way to clean stainless steel appliances without streaking.